-Algorithms and experimental parallel code for 3D diffusion equations on logically rectangular strongly distorted meshes.
+Continue to study and develop algorithms and experimental parallel code for 3D diffusion equations on logically rectangular strongly distorted meshes.

-Algorithms and experimental code for the numerical solution of 3D Maxwell equations with piece-wise constant coefficients on rectangular meshes.
+Continue to study and develop algorithms and experimental code for the numerical solution of 3D Maxwell equations with piece-wise constant coefficients on rectangular meshes.
 This solver will be used as a preconditioner for the approximations on distorted meshes.